Vyxal/Vyxal/documentation/Advanced Features/Custom Elements.md

 ## The Name Branch

 The first branch of the define structure is the name branch.
 The name provided in the branch will be the name of the element or modifier that is being redefined.
-A `@` before the name indicates that an element is being defined, and a `*` before the name indicates that a modifier is being defined.
-Any valid variable name is valid.

 ### Single Character Names